 FAR Change Order?
 How Do You Increase Your Chances of Timely Payment?

-For Your Request for Equitable Adjustment?
 When your documentation is not in order, Agency’s tend to suspend or delay payment.
 Oftentimes, the Contracting Officer does not issue a FAR change order or amendment.
 To increase the opportunity for timely payment, you want to always make sure that you provide detailed explanations as to why your company is entitled to an adjustment.
-See information about documentation of requests for equitable adjustment format.
+See information about documentation of request for equitable adjustment format.

 Tip: You want to also show why the REA scope does not fall within the original scope of the contract.